gufranco/tokyo-night-revamped-tmux/README.md

 ### Status Right

-The status right displays widgets in the order specified by `@yoru_widgets_order`.
+The status right displays widgets in the order specified by `@yoru_revamped_widgets_order`.
 Each widget is dynamically loaded and can be individually configured.

 **Note:** Status-right length is unlimited (set to 0) for maximum flexibility.